 “Have you been attacked or something?” asked George.

-“Word to the wise,” said George, tripping over the rocky floor.
-“If you’ve been caught past curfew, best not wake the whole school and curse at the professor what caught you.”
+“Word to the wise,” George said, tripping over the rocky floor.
+“If you’ve been caught past curfew, best not wake the whole school by blubbering and knocking over a suit of armor.”

-Fred and George made disgusted noises, but Isobel only cried harder.
+The twins made disgusted noises but Isobel only cried harder.
 At their insistence, they stopped and sat, and Isobel relived the confused story.

-“To get pissed, of course” answered George, linking her arm with his own and urging her to pick up the pace, away from the shop they’d just broken-and-exited.
+“To get pissed, of course."
+George linked his arm with hers, urging her to pick up the pace away from the shop they’d just broken-and-exited.